 It started as a one-family ministry providing coats for a single classroom in a single school to which they had a personal connection.
 However, additional family members, then neighbors and friends, then even strangers heard about the ministry and wanted to participate.
 The next year the coat donations covered all the kindergarten classes.
 And the ministry kept growing, so that by the third year, all the students in the school received a coat before winter began.
 The school social worker helped to organize the coats so that each child could select one; after the first year, each coat had a “note in the pocket” to confirm that the children were to keep the coats.

 In August 2011, Dallas Bonavita saw an announcement in her church bulletin requesting coat donations for the upcoming fall.
-She met with Susan, listened to the story, and began envisioning a model for continuous but controlled incoming donations and outgoing clothing packages.
-Following a highly successful summer clothing drive, she recognized that the immediate need was for more space than Susan’s house could accommodate.
-Within a few weeks we had an offer from North Raleigh MInistries to use a former small classroom in their crisis center, from which Note in the Pocket operated until a philanthropic businessman kindly offered a larger space.
+She met with Susan, listened to her story, and began envisioning a model for continuous but controlled incoming donations and outgoing clothing packages.
+Following a highly successful summer clothing drive, she recognized that the greatest immediate need was for more storage space than Susan’s house could accommodate.
+Within a few weeks Note in the Pocket had an offer from North Raleigh Ministries to use a former small classroom in their crisis center, from which we operated until a philanthropic businessman kindly offered a larger space.

-Our future plans include increasing our community support through item specific, high quality, school appropriate clothing donations, volunteer manpower and funding to support the operation and growth of our program in an effort to continue to reach an additional 500 individuals each year.
-We are also working toward building clothing distribution centers to help increase our impact numbers locally, while developing a clothing distribution model that can eventually be replicated in other counties in North Carolina and perhaps one day, nationally.
+Our future plans include increasing our community support through item-specific, high quality, school-appropriate clothing donations, volunteer manpower and funding to support the operation and growth of our program in an effort to continue to reach an additional 500 individuals each year.
+We are also working toward building clothing distribution centers to help increase our impact numbers locally, while developing a clothing distribution model that can eventually be replicated in other counties in North Carolina and perhaps, one day, nationally.